Code-Institute-Submissions/place-in-time/README.md

 **!Known Issues!**

 While testing, I encountered an issue when trying to view the page in Firefox while the developer tools window is open.
 As a result, none of the dynamic page content is loaded.
 Closing the developer tools window and refreshing the page causes the page to load as intended.
 This appears to be a known issue between Firefox developer tools and Google Maps JavaScript API, specifically.

+While testing, users accessing the site through the Chromium browser encountered the same issue outlined above, where the dynamic content was not loaded.

 ## Deployment